ccardea/osy-site/yoga/niyama.md

 [Through] purity of *sattva*, [the yogi gains] a calm mind, and the ability to concentrate, to subdue the senses, and to know the *atma*.

 *Sattva* requires explanation.
-It is one of the three *guna* or qualities that exist throughout material nature:
+In the world view that was common when the Sutras were written, it is one of the three *guna* or qualities that exist throughout material nature:
 - *Sattva* = lightness or illumination
 - *Rajas* = activity and constant change
 - *Tamas* = heaviness, darkness, and inertia

 The *guna* are said to combine in different proportions to produce the various forms of nature.
 It may be helpful to think of *sattva* and *tamas* as opposite ends of a spectrum, with *rajas* forming another dimension.
-Activity can vary both along the spectrum of tamas to sattva, and also along its own dimension, low, medium, and high.
+The activity of *rajas* can vary both along the spectrum of tamas to sattva, and also along its own dimension, low, medium, and high.

 In the current context, the harmful impulses, thoughts, and actions related to lust, anger, and greed are *tamas*.
 The yogi needs to adjust his thoughts and control his impulses toward the *sattva* end of the spectrum.
 When he does that he starts to realize the benefits of calm mind, etc. These read like the steps of a ladder that the yogi is climbing.
 Note: *sattva* can never be completely pure.
 The three *guna* are said to be inseparable, and all three are always present to some degree.